Jaydev01g/AWS-Cloud-Training/Module_2.md

 - **IAM Overview**: IAM enables you to manage access to AWS services and resources securely.
 - **Features**: Create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.

-This detailed breakdown should help you create comprehensive notes for Module 3.
-If you need more specific information or additional sections, feel free to ask! 😊

-Source: Conversation with Copilot, 1/10/2025
-(1) AWS-Cloud-Training/README.md at main · Jaydev01g/AWS-Cloud-Training. https://github.com/Jaydev01g/AWS-Cloud-Training/tree/main.
+Source: AWS-Cloud-Training/README.md at main · Jaydev01g/AWS-Cloud-Training. https://github.com/Jaydev01g/AWS-Cloud-Training/tree/main.